The Bomber Traverse Map

 Why not simply show the most accurate current glacial boundaries?
 Why indicate the historical extent of glaciers at all?

-Understanding glacial change is important for backpackers much the way that knowing historical low-tide and high-tide water levels might be important for a boat captain.
-It allows backpackers to better avoid hazards, anticipate terrain, and navigate through a rapidly-changing environment.
+Understanding glacial change is helpful for backpackers much the way that knowing historical low-tide and high-tide water levels might be helpful for a boat captain.
+It allows backpackers to better avoid hazards, anticipate terrain, and navigate through a changing environment.

-Rock that has recently emerged from under glaciers can be challenging to move through because it has not had time to settle and stabilize.
+Recently glaciated terrain is often difficult to move through because it has not had time to settle and stabilize.
 This is true of moraines left at the retreating front edge of a glacier, but it is especially true of loose rock at a glacier’s headwall.
-In many glacial cirques in the Talkeetnas rock has fallen from mountainsides, piled up and fanned out onto the top of glaciers.
-Because the foundation of these piles is a shrinking glacier, these rock fans do not have the chance to settle at all and can be very unnerving to ascend.
-One prominent example is the rock fan on the northeast side of Bomber Pass, which rests on the top of Bomber Glacier.
+In many glacial cirques in the Talkeetna Mountains, rock has fallen from mountainsides, piled up and fanned out onto the top of glaciers.
+Because the foundations for these rock piles are actively shrinking, they never have an opportunity to fully settle.
+One prominent example is the notoriously unstable rock fan on the northeast side of Bomber Pass, which rests on the top of Bomber Glacier.

-Only a few of the tallest peaks and most historically-significant drainages in the Talkeetna mountains carry “official” names recognized on USGS maps.
+Only a few of the tallest peaks and drainages in the Talkeetna mountains carry “official” names recognized on USGS maps.
 But the mountains, lakes, and other land forms are too close to Alaska’s population centers and too heavily visited to remain nameless.
 Over the last several decades, local names for many land features have gained broad (if not totally unanimous) acceptance.
-Codifying place names allows backcountry users to refer to land features with consistency and clarity, improving logistics and safety.
+Codifying place names aids logistics and improves safety for backcountry users.

 Determining place names requires judgment and discretion.
 Ultimately, the names we give places are arbitrary and imposed.
-Places can have many names, one name, changing names, or no name at all.
 Most peaks, valleys, and streams in the Talkeetna Mountains remain nameless, and in this vast and little-tracked wilderness area that seems appropriate.
-If you believe I have made an error or would like to make a suggestion for future editions of the Bomber Traverse Map, please get in touch.
+If you believe I have made an error or would like to make a suggestion for future editions of the Bomber Traverse Map, feel free to get in touch.

 The Bomber Traverse Route

 The Bomber Traverse is an informal, unofficial route through the Talkeetna Mountains wilderness.
-It is not a trail, and is not signed, maintained, or defined by any organization.
-The Traverse winds around cliff bands and over boulder fields, and crosses at least two glaciers with constantly-changing surface hazards.
+It is not a trail.
+The Traverse winds around cliff bands and over boulder fields, and crosses multiple glaciers with constantly-changing surface hazards.
 There is no single best way to complete the Traverse, and the optimal route changes with the conditions.
-Glacial recession may cause the optimal routes to change significantly over the coming decades.
+Glacial recession will cause routes to change significantly over the coming decades.

-Note that the Bomber Traverse Map shows summer route.
-Winter routes will necessarily be different, especially because they must consider avalanche risks.
+Note that the Bomber Traverse Map shows summer routes.
+Winter routes will be different, especially because they must consider avalanche risks.

 Bomber Traverse Huts